Ampio Pharmaceuticals (NYSEAMERICAN:AMPE) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) in a report released on Thursday morning.
-The brokerage issued a sell rating on the specialty pharmaceutical company’s stock.
+StockNews.com assumed coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) in a research note released on Sunday.
+The firm issued a sell rating on the specialty pharmaceutical company’s stock.

 Ampio Pharmaceuticals Price Performance